darshan-open-source/netlib/README.md

 ## IMPORTANT NOTES

-This library is in development and developer  is continuously updating the code
+This library is in development and developer  is continuously updating the code.

-This library may contain  vulnerbliityA

 if anyone found any type of bug or want to suggest any feature contact us at darshanopensource@gmail.com